jonathanHuwP/CrystalGrowthTracker/paper.md

 A model-view-controller (MVC) software architecture [@mvc88krasne] was used, in which the view and the controller were merged into the main widget.
 The video was accessed via a VideoSource object, which was held by the main window, together with project data, and results objects.
 These objects constitute the MVC architecture model and were made available to the widgets carrying out user functions by getter methods.
 These widgets were themselves held by the main window in a tab widget.

-The VideoSource object accessed the video via the ffmpeg package (https://www.ffmpeg.org/), which was encapsulated in a using the subprocess module.
+The VideoSource object accessed the video via the ffmpeg package [@web:ffmpeg], which was encapsulated in a using the subprocess module.
 The frame access had to be in terms of time rather than frame number as when accessing a specified frame number ffmpeg scans the entire video to count frames from the start.
 The widgets requiring video stored their own time in the video and when playing called for the frame at the next time step.
 No effort was made to play at the correct number of frames per second.

 Project data and results are saved in comma-separated value (CSV) files handled by an input-output module using the Python csv module.
 The results of a project can be saved in a HTML report, which can be viewed using the report tab widget.
 The HTML was written by a report writer module using offscreen rendering for the associated graphics.